 Energy storage, clean and simple.

-Introducing the first safe and sustainable battery.
+Introducing the first safe and sustainable battery

-AHI chemistry is composed of a saltwater electrolyte, manganese oxide cathode, carbon titanium phosphate composite anode, and synthetic cotton separator.
+Our unique Aqueous Hybrid Ion (AHI) chemistry is composed of a saltwater electrolyte, manganese oxide cathode, carbon titanium phosphate composite anode, and synthetic cotton separator.
 The battery utilizes non-corrosive intercalation reactions at the anode and cathode.